bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plummer.md

 * Mr Plummer's tastes incline in both directions.
 * In 1918, when the war ended, Ireland was hit hard by the Spanish flu pandemic but, far worse as far as Plummer was concerned, was the unrest which eventually led to the establishment of the Irish Free State.
 * The Irish War of Independence then broke out and Plummer, who was a gentle, peace-loving man, shut himself up in the Dunsink Observatory, reluctant to even venture into Dublin.
-* In 1924 Plummer married Beatrice Howard (1867-1946) in St Martin, London.
 * Plummer wrote a number of books.
 * While looking at the books Plummer wrote, we should explain briefly about The Correspondence of Isaac Newton.
 * In fact Plummer had agreed to undertake on the editorship of Isaac Newton's correspondence in 1938 but was still working on the project when he died in 1946.